faceyspacey/redux-first-router-link/README.md

 <Link href={{ type: 'LIST', payload: { category: 'fp' } }}>FP</Link>
 ```

-In all cases, a simple link will be produced, eg:
+In all cases, a simple link will be rendered, eg:

 ```javascript
 <a href='/list/fp'>FP</a>